DatabayAG/Web-Push-Notifications/README.md

 ### Requirements

-1 The web-app server communication expects a https connection 2 All web-certificates must be valid
+1. The web-app server communication expects a https connection
+2. All web-certificates must be valid
    * otherwise the browser has to be started explicitly unsecured like

     `google-chrome --user-data-dir=/tmp/foo --ignore-certificate-errors --unsafely-treat-insecure-origin-as-secure=<your-host>`

-Browser-notification arent global disabled
+3. Ensure browser-notification arent global disabled

 ### Implementation